 A key part of Guardians of the Galaxy is how cutscenes offer you choices that influence how the other members of Quill’s team feel about his leadership skills.
 The game even gives you the opportunity to make Quill change his mind.
 Quill can give the team pep talks that either give everyone a boost in combat, or just improve Quill’s combat, if the rest of the team are confused by your call-to-arms.

 At one point, we’re shown Quill walking around a bunch of ruins, when Gamora appears on screen with a speech bubble floating above her head.
 This could be a sign that you can also converse with Guardians individually to improve Quill’s relationship with them.
 While ultimately the ending won’t change dramatically, there may be key decisions that get easier or harder, depending on Quill’s standing with the rest of the team.
+We were also given a look at Groot and Rocket in a recent tweet.

 What about that soundtrack?